dag4blend

 Preferences

 The path for ObjProps presets: and shader list dagorShaders.cfg: can now be set manually.
 This feature ensures that updating the add-on does not overwrite any user-made changes.
-It is recommended to store presets outside the add-on folder.
+It is recommended to store presets outside the add-on directory.

 Set the name (it can be any name as long as it is clear to the user), specify the path, and click + ADD Project to add the project to the list of available projects.